kevinamiri/maila/src/pages/tools/copywriting/sales-pitch.en.md

 usage: "To use this template, simply input your product or service, target audience, and key selling points.
 The AI Sales Pitch Generator will then create a customized, persuasive, and effective sales pitch based on your input."
 placeholder: "Product: Home security system\nTarget Audience: Homeowners\nKey Selling Points: Easy installation, 24/7 monitoring, smartphone integration"
 help_hint: "What is your product or service, and who is your target audience?
 Provide a few key selling points, and we'll create a persuasive sales pitch tailored to your audience."
-tags: [Copywriting,Tools,Templates,Sales Pitch,Website copywriting]
+tags: [Copywriting, Tools, Templates, Sales Pitch, Website copywriting]
-template: 'tools-body'
+template: "tools-body"
-templateKey: 'tools-body'
+templateKey: "tools-body"
-author: 'Kevin Levin'
+author: "Kevin Levin"
 date: "2023-04-18"
 slug: /en/tools/copywriting/sales-pitch
 path: /en/tools/copywriting/sales-pitch